Suggestions of decreasing dark energy from supernova and BAO data: Discussion

 \section{Discussion}

-In this paper, motivated by certain theoretical considerations suggesting that non-trivial scalar field evolution is natural, we have explored the extent to which our most direct observations of scale factor evolution are compatible with a varying dark energy arising from a time-dependent scalar field.
+In this paper, motivated by theoretical considerations \cite{VanRaamsdonk:2022rts} suggesting that non-trivial scalar field evolution on cosmological time scales is natural, we have explored the extent to which our most direct observations of scale factor evolution are compatible with a varying dark energy arising from a time-dependent scalar field.

 One main conclusion is that there is a lot of room for such models, and models that are consistent with observations are not necessarily close to $\Lambda$CDM.
 Within the space of models we consider, we have found that in models providing a good fit to the data, the scalar potential typically changes by an order one amount compared to its present value during the time scale corresponding to the supernova data, roughly half the age of the universe.
-In the context of models with a linear potential, a large majority of the models ($> 99 \%$) in the distribution defined by the $\exp(- \chi^2/2)$ likelihood have a potential that is presently decreasing with time.
-This strong preference for decreasing dark energy is somewhat surprising; one might have expected that if $\Lambda$CDM is actually the correct model, extending the parameter space to the linear potential models would yield a distribution with a similar fraction of models with $V_1 < 0$ and $V_1 > 0$.
-The dominance of $V_1 > 0$ models in our distribution could thus be a hint that the correct model is not $\Lambda$CDM but one with a decreasing dark energy.
+In the context of models with a linear potential, nearly the entirety of the distribution defined by the $\exp(- \chi^2/2)$ likelihood have a potential that is presently decreasing with time.
+One might have expected that if $\Lambda$CDM is actually the correct model, extending the parameter space to the linear potential models would yield a distribution with a similar fraction of models with $V_1 < 0$ and $V_1 > 0$.
+The dominance of $V_1 > 0$ models in our distribution could thus suggest that the correct model is not $\Lambda$CDM but one with a decreasing dark energy.